mcneel/developer.rhino3d.com/content/en/guides/eto/control-properties/_index.md

 ParentWindow retrieves the Dialog or Form this control is hosted in.
 This can be very useful when wanting to set focus to the parent or show another window on top of the current window.

 ## Cursor
 The mouse cursor can easily be changed per control.
 This is a very powerful and intuitive way to indicate to the user how the control should be used.
-For Example indicating Drag functionaliy by using the grabbing hand cursor.
+For Example indicating Drag functionally by using the grabbing hand cursor.

 {{< row >}}
 {{< column >}}